-Earth Day 2022 is around the corner and, for the third year in a row, we’re proud to support EARTHDAY.ORG’s Protect Our Species campaign to help the pollinators and creatures that keep our ecosystems thriving.
-To do so, we’re raising awareness about the importance of protecting essential insects like bees, butterflies, and dragonflies.
+Earth Day 2023 was our fourth year in a row supporting EARTHDAY.ORG’s annual event, and we’re proud that we stood behind the Protect Our Species campaign to help the pollinators and creatures that keep our ecosystems thriving.
+To keep that legacy going, we’re continuing to raise awareness about the importance of protecting essential insects like bees, butterflies and dragonflies.

-While we’ve previously shared how to build your own butterfly garden by planting jasmine, lavender, and native milkweed and wildflowers, this year we want to shine a light on how you can create the ultimate sanctuary for dazzling dragonflies.
+While we’ve previously shared how to build your own butterfly garden by planting jasmine, lavender, and native milkweed and wildflowers, this article lets us shine a light on how you can create the ultimate sanctuary for dazzling dragonflies.

 Why Help?

 Firstly, due to declining ecosystems, insects such as the Hines’s emerald dragonfly are on the U.S. List of Endangered Species.
-Their habitat is declining and the long maturation process makes it difficult for them to thrive.
-It's important that we raise awarness before it's too late.
+Their habitat is declining, and the long maturation process makes it difficult for them to thrive.
+It's important that we raise awareness before it's too late.

 Secondly, dragonflies can make your garden a better place.
-One dragonfly can eat up to 100 mosquitos a day, which can help keep these pests at bay for you and your family.
-They also eat flies, termites, and ants, all of which can have disastrous effects on not only your garden but your home too.
+You might have already heard about some of the natural benefits of their presence.
+That’s why people often wonder: Do dragonflies eat mosquitoes?
+One dragonfly can actually eat up to 100 mosquitos a day, which is a chemical-free method to help keep these pests at bay for you and your family.
+They also eat flies, termites and ants, all of which can have disastrous effects on not only your garden, but your home too.

 Where to Start